andrewplummer/Sugar/CAUTION.md

   - `Array#isEmpty` now does a simple check if the length is zero.
 To also check if `undefined`, `null`, or `NaN` are present, use `Array#compact` first.

 - Level: Minor
   - `Object.fromQueryString` now returns a plain object.
-If you want an extended object call `Object.extended` on the result.
+If you want what was previously an extended object, use a chainable on the result with `new Sugar.Object()`.

 - Level: Minor
   - `String#stripTags` and `String#removeTags` no longer accept enumerated arguments.
 Simply pass an array of tags to remove multiple.